-- Using chemical additives to change the bacterial action so that less odor is generated. - Venting both the pit and the upper part of the structure. - Placing tight-fitting covers on the seat openings. - Finally, the inside of the structure should be painted with a polyurethane-type paint to minimize the penetration of odors into the wood.
+- Use chemical compounds to change the bacterial action to reduce odor generation. - Vent both the pit and the upper part of the structure. - Place tight-fitting covers on the seat openings. - Finally, the inside of the structure should be painted with a polyurethane-type paint to minimize the penetration of odors into the wood.